 A food truck costs less to start up than a brick-and-mortar business, but it still requires capital to get going.

 Once you know how to write a business plan for a food truck, you can seek the money you need to get started and outline a plan for success.

 Why You Need a Business Plan for Your Food Truck Business

-Many people think: “It’s a food truck, it’s simple.
+Many people think: “It’s a food truck; it’s simple.
 Why do I need a business plan?”
 A food truck requires planning, just like any other successful business.
-You need to answer questions like:
+It would be best if you answered questions like:

 - What food will you sell?

 - Is there a demand for your product?

 - What are your startup and ongoing costs?